Using plant pattern to make identification easier in the field.

 The Mustard family plants produce seed pods which split open to reveal spherical seeds.
 In terms of their chemicstry, species in this family often produce acrid, sulphurous compounds, giving them their characteristic hot, peppery taste.
 For foragers then, this is one of our finest and completely edible families.

-The dock family Annuals; herbaceous perennials
+Annuals; herbaceous perennials

 One of our completely edible plant families.
 There are approximately 1200 species in just 48 genera.